matthewblain/crosstowntrail-web/cue-sheets/hike-north.md

 * Walk to the left of restroom and playground to first junction.
 * Veer L off asphalt path (at basketball court on your R) to continue along dirt Mountain Lake Trail.
 Keep L at next junction and continue along asphalt path.
 * Walk under State Highway 1, ascend to next junction, and turn L.
-* About 50 yards past junction, ascend staircase on right all the way to top.
+* About 50 yards past junction, ascend staircase on right to top.
 Continue to follow Mountain Lake Trail. (**Note**: At one point along Mountain Lake Trail, you will come to a very short boardwalk on your right that will lead to abandoned US Marine Hospital Cemetery [1881-1912]).
 * Turn L at next junction to follow path adjacent to road in front of building.
 * Walk about 30 yards to Wedemeyer Street (unmarked) and turn L before crossing the street, and descend dirt path adjacent to Wedemeyer.
 * At first crosswalk, walk to other side of Wedemeyer, and take immediate, sharp R onto Lobos Creek Valley Trail.
 * As you descend sandy trail, avoid all turnoffs to the right.
 * As you approach the bottom of the valley floor, you will see a Lobos Creek Valley Trail sign on your left that will lead you down a few stairs to a boardwalk.
 * Follow the boardwalk trail about a half mile until it ends on Bowley.
-* Turn left and walk across Lincoln at crosswalk and then straight across Lincoln’s sidewalk.
+* Turn L and walk across Lincoln at crosswalk and then straight across Lincoln’s sidewalk.
-* Turn left on dirt trail and 10 yards farther, turn right on another dirt trail.
+* Turn L on dirt trail and 10 yards farther, turn R on another dirt trail.
 * The dirt trail will eventually narrow along a chain link fence on your right.
 * When the narrow trail opens up at Baker Beach, walk immediately to your left to follow Coastal Trail up stairs to a black gate at the cul de sac of 25th Ave.
 North.
-* Exit cul de sac and turn right on Sea Cliff and walk along near sidewalk..
+* Exit cul de sac and turn R on Sea Cliff and walk along near sidewalk..
 * When you come to a yellow Dead End sign, walk on its left to continue along Seacliff.
 (The dead-end road on the right descends to China Beach where there are **Restrooms**.)
 * Seacliff sidewalk will soon merge seamlessly into El Camino del Mar sidewalk.
-* Follow El Camino del Mar past 32nd Ave. and turn right to enter Lands End of the Golden Gate National Recreation Area.
+* Follow El Camino del Mar past 32nd Ave. and turn R to enter Lands End of the Golden Gate National Recreation Area.
 * Follow the Coastal Trail about 1.5 miles to reach the Lands End Lookout Visitor Center (**Restrooms**, cafe) where section ends.